What is a Plan of Correction (POC) in Home Health & Hospice?

 - Conditional Deficiency: These are more serious issues that may result in survey failure.
 They require a response within 10 days, and in many cases, a resurvey will follow within 45 days.

-Types of Deficiencies and the Timeline for Response
+Types of Survey Deficiencies and the Timeline for POC Response

 The response timeline varies depending on the severity of deficiency.
 For example:

-- Standard Deficiencies allow 30 days for a POC submission.
+- Standard Deficiencies allow 30 days for a plan of correction submission.

 - CoP Conditional Deficiencies require response within 10 days due to a stricter 45-day window for resolution and potential resurvey.
 The urgency stems from the need to correct severe issues quickly to maintain patient safety, and to allow time for a focus survey, if necessary

-Typically, you should aim to submit your POC response within 10 business days of receiving a survey report, giving time for any regulatory checks needed.
+Typically, you should aim to submit your plan of correction within 10 business days of receiving a survey report, giving time for any regulatory checks needed.

 How to Respond to a Plan of Correction